juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Resistance with high volume, at least >10M
 - [ ] Lower volume than previous resistance
 * Entry/Risk
-	* Divid the position size into parts, and add as it get's closer to the resistance
+	* Divide the position size into parts, and add as it get's closer to the resistance
 	* Target profit is half the size of the spike
 	* If the stock shows strength around the resistance, it's very bearish as it can cause a short squeeze
-	*
-	*

 ## Bounce Short
 - [ ] Ran before(1yr to 6mth ago)